Isolate Cells From Blood

 - Perform density gradient centrifugation followed by ammonium chloride lysis.
-You can then isolate specific granulocyte populations such as neutrophils, basophils, or eosinophils using immunomagnetic cell isolation technologies.
+You can then isolate specific granulocyte populations such as neutrophils, basophils, or eosinophils using immunomagnetic cell separation technologies.

 - Directly isolate granulocytes from blood, without lysis or density centrifugation, using EasySep™ Direct cell isolation technology.
 This approach allows you to quickly and easily obtain pan-granulocytes or one of the more specific granulocyte subsets (e.g. neutrophils, basophils, or eosinophils).

 A buffy coat is a concentrated suspension of leukocytes and results when erythrocytes and plasma are separated from the leukocyte fraction by low speed centrifugation.